forestdb/forestdb.org/models/exogenous-counterfactuals.md

             ,@(make-shadow-defines model) ;;the shadow model
             (not ,(shadow-rename-all a (names model)))
             (condition (not ,(shadow-rename-all b (names model))))))

-    (and ,a ,b))))
+    (and ,a ,b)))
+    "If it weren't in category A, it wouldn't have feature")
 ~~~~

 ### Testing the model

 Now we can compare this new Pearl-esque style to the original stlye with randomness embedded in the functions.
-To see the effect at the listener and speaker levels, we need to look at variables with mediated dependences because the interpretation of `(because b a)` entails both `a` and `b`.
 The two models below are parallel instantiations of a simple a→b→c causal chain.
 The values of each node as well as the weights between the nodes are unknown variables that the listener must discover.

 #### Old